For more information contact:

-The TEV must be prepared and signed by the claimant within 60 days of the trip end date.
+The Expense Report must be prepared and signed by the claimant in Workday within 60 days of the trip end date.
 Employees who do not meet this deadline are reimbursed under a nonaccountable plan and the total expenses are reported as additional income with applicable payroll tax withholdings.
-See Accountable Plan above.
+See Accountable Plan.

 Any unexpended portion of a travel advance must be returned to WSU at the close of the authorized travel period.
 (SAAM 10.80.60)